cregox/cregox.github.io/drafts/maps.md

 title: maps
 description: how to get from point A to B
 date: 2020-09-21 13:00:00
-image: /pages/world map 1689.jpeg
+image: world map 1689.jpeg
 permalink: /maps/
 redirect_from:
   - /map/
   - /location/
   - /direction/
   - /navigate/
-layout: draft
+layout: page
 published: true
 ---